microsoft/typespec/docs/extending-typespec/create-decorators.md

 }
 ```

-## Declaration - implementation link
+## Linking declaration and implementation

-Decorator signatures are linked to the implementation of the same name in the same namespace
+Decorator signatures are linked to the implementation of the same name in the same namespace.

 ```typespec
 import "./lib.js";